ryan258/ideaforge/MASTERPLAN.md

   - User can generate an AI-suggested idea (currently simulated)
   - Ideas are displayed after submission or generation
 - Basic error handling and user feedback implemented
+- Implemented Pinia store for state management
+- Integrated routing system with Vue Router
+- Developed TheMold component with functionality:
+  - Generate AI personas (currently simulated)
+  - Display and remove personas
+  - Navigate to next step (The Forge)
+- Updated store to handle persona generation and management

 ## Immediate Next Steps

-1. Complete Pinia store implementation for state management
+1. Implement The Forge component
-2. Set up Axios for API calls to Ollama
+2. Set up Axios for API calls to Ollama (or chosen AI service)
-3. Implement actual AI model integration for idea generation
+3. Begin actual AI model integration for idea and persona generation
 4. Develop The Mold component with full functionality
 5. Enhance error handling and user feedback mechanisms
 6. Implement unit tests for existing components